gr8it/charts/charts/quay-obj-backup/README.md

 ## Chart Variables

 > [!IMPORTANT]
-> ObjectBucketClaim (backup bucket) is required to be prepared before the HC deployment.
-> The backup bucket is placed in application bucket group and is placed in backup namespace.
+> - ObjectBucketClaim (backup bucket) is required to be prepared before the HC deployment.
+The backup bucket is placed in application bucket group and is placed in backup namespace.
-> [!NOTE]
-> Each variable without a default value is mandatory
+> - Each variable without a default value is mandatory

 |Variable                         | Type | Default                         |  Notes |
 |:---                             |:---  |:---                             |:---    |